Four Seasons Hotel Seattle – Luxury, elegance, superlative service, and fantastic amenities.

 - Breakfast: Not complimentary, served in Goldfinch Tavern from 6:30am until 11am.

 - Room Service: In-Room Dining is available 24-hours a day, with complimentary coffee concierge between 6 and 10am.

 - Picnic Service: With 12 hours’ advance notice, the restaurant will pack an insulated picnic tote for you to take along as you sightsee in Seattle.
-6 menu options are available, with a variety of food and beverage option.
+6 menu options are available, with a variety of food and beverage options.

-Four Seasons Seattle – Rooms and Suites
+Four Seasons Hotel Seattle – Rooms and Suites

-- Room Types: Prime Bay-View Room • Deluxe Bay-View Room • Partial Bay-View Room • Deluxe Seattle-View Room • Seattle-View Room • Superior King Room • Presidential Suite • Governor’s Suite • Deluxe Elliott Bay Suite • Corner Elliott Bay Suite • List of all rooms
+- Room Types: Prime Bay-View Room • Deluxe Bay-View Room • Partial Bay-View Room • Deluxe Seattle-View Room • Seattle-View Room • Superior King Room • Presidential Suite • Governor’s Suite • Deluxe Elliott Bay Suite • Corner Elliott Bay Suite

 - Smoking Rooms: The Four Seasons Seattle is 100% Smoke free.

-Four Seasons Seattle – What’s Nearby?
+Four Seasons Hotel Seattle – What’s Nearby?

 Recommended Nearby Tours